-Senior Years human ecology curricula (2018) provide full and half credits in the areas of food and nutrition, textile arts and design, environmental design, and family studies.
-Full-credit courses are available in human ecology (made up of one-third food and nutrition, one-third textile arts and design, and one-third family studies learning outcomes) and in Grade 12 Applied Family Studies.
-All courses are eligible for unit-credit funding.
-Details are found in Appendix D.
+Senior Years human ecology curricula provide full and half credits in the areas of food and nutrition, textile arts and design, environmental design, and family studies.
+Fullcredit courses are available in human ecology (made up of one-third food and nutrition, one-third textile arts and design, and one-third family studies learning outcomes) and in Grade 12 Applied Family Studies.
+All Senior Years courses are eligible for unit-credit funding.
+Details are found on page 11.